hmdc/rce-interactive-tools/doc/source/gui/using_the_rce_gui_client.rst

-Using the RCE Submit Client
+Using the RCE submit client
 ===========================

 .. warning::